sagecodes/intro-to-javascript-part2/README.md

 two()
 ```

-If you're new to programming this and wondering, well how would I get that value into another function to actually do something with it???
+If you're new to programming and wondering, well how would I get that value into another function to actually do something with it?

+We can call a function in another function and gets its returned value.

 ```
 function one () {